Regular graphs are antimagic: Introduction

-Hartsfield and Ringel conjectured \cite{HR} that all connected graphs on at least 3 nodes are antimagic.
-The conjecture has been verified for several classes of graphs (see e.g. \cite{Gallian09}), but is widely open in general.
-In \cite{cranston} Cranston et al. proved that every $k$-regular graph is antimagic if $k\ge 3$ is odd.
-Note that $1$-regular graphs are trivially not antimagic.
-We have observed that a slight modification of their argument also works for even regular graphs, hence we prove the following.
+Hartsfield and Ringel conjectured \cite{HR1990} that all connected graphs on at least 3 nodes are antimagic.
+The conjecture has been verified for several classes of graphs, but it is widely open in general.
+Cranston et al. \cite{cranston} verified that regular graphs of odd degree are antimagic.
+With a slight modification of their argument, the authors gave a proof that even regular graphs are also antimagic in \cite{BBV15}.
+Recently, Chang, Liang, Pan and Zhu observed that the proof of the main theorem in \cite{BBV15} is incorrect: in the proof of Claim 6 (page 5), case 2 assumes that $f(e)>\ell$ for every $e\in E(v_{i-1})-E'_i$.
+However, this assumption does not hold for edges in $E^\sigma_i$, thus the subsequent calculations are incorrect.